PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 $ python --version
 ```

-#### Assumed you use a new installation of Ubuntu 16.04 LTS the following command will install the missing libaries for PACO:
+#### Assumed you use a new installation of Ubuntu 16.04 LTS the following command will install the missing liberaries for PACO:

 ```bash
 $ sudo apt-get install autoconf automake autotools-dev curl libmpc-dev \